psi4/psi4/doc/sphinxman/source/oeprop.rst

 octupoles.
 The allowed number of iterations and convergence criteria for the stockholder algorithm is controlled by |globals__mbis_maxiter| and |globals__mbis_convergence|.
 Note that the density is partitioned on a molecular grid, so any settings related to the number or type of grid points applies.
+(Associated Paper: T. Verstraelen et al. "Minimal Basis Iterative Stockholder: Atoms in Molecules for Force-Field Development". *J. Chem.
+Theory and Comput.* doi: 10.1021/acs.jctc.6b00456.)